 adjacent rows.
 If NULL, defaults to the rounded one tenth of the shortest time series intsl

 .
-Default: NULL.- seed
+Default: NULL.- repetitions

 (optional, integer) initial random seed to use for replicability when computing p-values.
 Default: 1